All-New 2026 Subaru Outback Wilderness: Features and Specs

 • Wilderness-exclusive anodized copper accents

-• Matte black roof rails rated for 800 lbs static load (220 lbs dynamic)
+• Matte black roof rails with 800 lbs static load / 220 lbs dynamic capacity (perfect for roof racks, tents, and gear)

-• LED hexagonal fog lights and high-strength underbody protection
+• LED hexagonal fog lights and reinforced underbody protection

-• A revised rear bumper for easier hitch installation and improved towing capacity (3,500 lbs)
+• Reconfigured rear bumper for easier hitch installs and towing

 2026 Subaru Outback Wilderness showing front grill parked in a building